leodeslf/leaf/summs/ux/ux_design_fundamentals.md

 - Black and white, and grey.
 - Placement on screen.
 - Reuse elements.
-- Visually indicate type of interface elements.
+- Visually indicate the type of interface elements.

 ## Prototype